 Despite Suicide Squad getting such negative reviews from critics, but curiously enough normal movie goers are giving it high ratings, this movie is worth watching.
 No, Suicide Squad won't change your perspective on life, you won't walk out of the theater wanting to work at the homeless shelter, or you won't have an epiphany and realize you're doing everything wrong.
 What it will do is take you on a wild ride for two hours, as you watch the bad guys kick butt and realize that they actually need to do some good in the world they live in.

 The Good, the Bat, and the Ugly

-The good things that we get to see right from the start are short backstory's on the members of the Suicide Squad and how they ended up getting caught and placed in Belle Reve.
+The good things that we get to see right from the start are short backstory's on the members of the Suicide Squad and how they ended up getting caught and placed in Belle Reve, the major prison in the DC Universe.
 We get to know the Suicide Squad and who they are.
 We see the reasons for what motivates the Squad to be able to do what they do in the rest of the film.
 We see how the world's best and most hardened assassin, Deadshot, just wants to be a good dad and watch his daughter grow up.
-We see when Harley Quinzel first meets the Joker at Arkham Asylum and how she falls under his spell.
+We see when Harleen Quinzel first meets the Joker at Arkham Asylum and how she falls under his spell.
 We see a tortured soul, June Moone, possessed by a witch, the Enchantress, and how the man, Rick Flagg, loves her and just wants to ease her pain.

 The surprising thing about the Suicide Squad members is that they all have their reasons, emotional and meaningful reasons, for what they do.
 It's a welcome relief from the trite, one dimensional (two dimensions, if we're lucky) villains that we've been getting from other films (yeah, Marvel I'm referring to your films).
 And the great thing about this film is that they are all villains and they all have multiple facets and motivations to them!